MarinaPanchenko12345/NodeJsProject/README.md

 6. **API Documentation**
    A detailed description of all API endpoints is available in the Postman documentation.
 To use and test the requests via Postman, you can follow this link: **https://documenter.getpostman.com/view/35946649/2sAXqp7i7x**

-### Project Structure

-backend/
-│
-handlers/
-├── authgoogle/ # Auth google management
-│ ├── model/
-│ │ ├── userGoogleMongoose.mjs # Model and methods for working with Mongoose
-│ ├── routes/
-│ │ └── authGoogle.mjs # Routes for Google Auth management
-│ ├── service/
-│ └── passportGoogle.mjs # Logic for handling Google OAuth with Passport.js
-│
-├── cards/ # Card management
-│ ├── model/
-│ │ ├── cardModel.mjs # Data model for cards (used during creation)
-│ │ ├── cardMongoose.mjs # Model and methods for working with Mongoose
-│ ├── routes/
-│ │ └── cards.mjs # Routes for card management
-│ ├── service/
-│ │ ├── bizNumberGenerator.mjs # BizNumber generator for cards
-│ │ └── cardService.mjs # Logic for working with cards
-│ └── validation/
-│ └── cardJoi.mjs # Joi schema for validating card data

-├── users/ # User management
-│ ├── model/
-│ │ ├── loginAttemptMongoose.mjs # Model for login attempts
-│ │ ├── userModel.mjs # Data model for users (used during creation)
-│ │ └── userMongoose.mjs # Methods for working with Mongoose
-│ ├── routes/
-│ │ └── users.mjs # Routes for user management
-│ ├── service/
-│ │ ├── generateToken.mjs # JWT token generation
-│ │ ├── loginAttemptService.mjs # Logic for handling login attempts, with automatic folder creation if it doesn't exist in the database
-│ │ └── userService.mjs # Logic for working with users
-│ └── validation/
-│ ├── authJoi.mjs # Joi schema for validating authentication data
-│ └── userUpdateJoi.mjs # Joi schema for validating user updates

-helpers/
-└── db.helper.mjs # Functions for connecting to the database (local or Atlas).

-initial-data/
-├── initial-data.mjs # File with initial data (users and cards) └── initial-data.service.mjs # Logic for initializing data in the database, creating users and cards, and creating folders for storing data

-middlewares/
-├── cors.mjs # CORS configuration
-├── guard.mjs # Middleware for authentication and authorization (JWT tokens) ├── loggerConsole.mjs # Logging requests to the console using morgan, chalk, and moment └── loggerRequest.mjs # Logging requests to a file using fs and moment.Logs are stored in the logs folder, with a new file created for each day.

-public/
-├── images/ # Folder for storing images
-└── 404.html # Custom 404 error page
-└── googleAuth.html # Page for prompting users to authenticate with Google └── googleProtected.html # Protected page displayed after successful Google authentication

-routes/
-└── router.mjs # The main application router, combining routes for cards, users and Google Auth.

-utils/
-├── handleError404.mjs # Handler for sending 404 errors, serves an HTML page (from public) for incorrect routes └── handleErrors.mjs # Universal error handler, including validation errors (Joi and Mongoose) └── htmlGoogle.mjs # Functions for sending authentication and protected pages for Google OAuth

-server.mjs # The main file for starting the Express server.
-Loads environment variables using dotenv.
-Connects to the database using connectDB.
-Initializes the database with data using initializeData.
-Sets up the server using Express.
-Applies middleware for logging requests to both the console and files, as well as handling CORS.
-Configures routing through the main router.
-Serves static files from the public folder.
-Handles 404 errors with a custom page or a text message.
-Centralized handling of errors with status code 500.
-Starts the server on the port specified in the environment variables and logs the startup message using chalk.
-This file serves as the entry point for starting the entire application.